zeek/zeek/doc/configuration/index.rst

 a Bro cluster (do this as the Bro user on the manager host only):

-- Edit the BroControl configuration file, ``<prefix>/etc/broctl.cfg``, and adjust any BroControl options that are needed for your environment.
-  Most likely you may want to adjust the value of the ``MailTo`` and ``LogRotationInterval`` options.
+- Edit the BroControl configuration file, ``<prefix>/etc/broctl.cfg``, and change the value of any BroControl options to be more suitable for your environment.
+You will most likely want to change the value of the ``MailTo`` and ``LogRotationInterval`` options.
 A complete reference of all BroControl options can be found in the :doc:`BroControl <../components/broctl/README>` documentation.

 - Edit the BroControl node configuration file, ``<prefix>/etc/node.cfg`` to define where manager, proxies, and workers are to run.
 For a cluster